elliotcho/Rate-My-Courses/README.md

 <hr>

 <h3>Architecture</h3>
-The server is modelled using a Model - Repo - Service - Controller architecture.
+<p>The server is modelled using a Model - Repo - Service - Controller architecture.</p>
-The Models are basically schemas that allow us to access/update fields that belong to them.
+<p>The Models are basically schemas that allow us to access/update fields that belong to them.</p>
-The Repo is a data access object that allows us to recieve/send Models to our database.
+<p>The Repo is a data access object that allows us to recieve/send Models to our database.</p>
-The Service uses Repositories to execute a certain operation specified by the client.
+<p>The Service uses Repositories to execute a certain operation specified by the client.</p>
-The Controller are routes that the client calls to request a certain operation.
+<p>The Controller are routes that the client calls to request a certain operation. </p>

-The server makes use of REST API.
+<p>The server also makes use of REST API.</p>